 Wonderful seat….I slept there 2 times.
 OMG..it’s wonderful… -GdM

-To help you plan your layover or overnight sleepover, we are here to give you the low-down on what travellers have reported back to us during their time at EuroAirport Basel Mulhouse Freiburg.
+To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at Basel EuroAirport.

 What to Expect

 The five-level airport terminal of EuroAirport Basel Mulhouse Freiburg is uniquely administered by both the French and Swiss governments.
 The airport’s landside area has French and Swiss sides, and the Arrivals and Departures areas have Schengen and non-Schengen zones.
 The airport can be identified by three airport codes: EAP (its neutral code), MLH (its French code), and BSL (its Swiss code).

 Many travellers who spend the night here report that most of the airport’s seats have armrests and that the area is secure with roving security present throughout the night.
 An old review (November 2015) notes that airport security wakes up anyone sleeping on the floor or sprawled across chairs and benches.
 More recent reviews say that security mostly let them sleep even if they were sleeping on the floor.
 Come prepared with a travel blanket, travel pillow, sleep mask, and earplugs or noise-cancelling headphones.
 If you’re planning to sleep at the airport, the restaurants close around 10:30PM and reopen only by 4:00AM, so have a few snacks and drinks handy.
 For uninterrupted sleep, there are hotels near the airport.
 See Airport Hotels in the guide below or read some traveller airport reviews for more tips.

 To help us keep this guide up-to-date, you can add or update information or write a review to submit airport tips and photos.
 You can also visit the airport’s web site for current information.
 For more airport information continue scrolling down to explore more in our Basel EuroAirport Guide.